XGBoosting Home | About | Contact | Examples

 L1 regularization adds the absolute values of the feature weights to the loss function, encouraging sparse models by driving some feature weights to exactly zero.

-In XGBoost, the strength of L1 regularization is controlled by the alpha hyperparameter.
+In XGBoost, the strength of L1 regularization is controlled by the alpha (or reg_alpha) hyperparameter.

 Higher values of alpha lead to more feature weights being set to zero, resulting in a simpler, more interpretable model.